Assaggi

 London's Italian restaurant scene occupies an unusual position among European capitals.
 The city has never fully committed to the cucina regionale model that defines serious Italian dining on the continent, where a room in Piedmont cooks Piedmontese food and the local supply chain is non-negotiable.
 Instead, London's better Italian restaurants have historically operated in one of two registers: the grand, somewhat international trattorias of Mayfair and St James's, and the smaller, more personal rooms in residential neighbourhoods that cook with more restraint and less ceremony.

 Assaggi belongs to the second tradition.
 The room is small, the format is direct, and the cooking draws on Italian regional models without the kind of theatrical presentation that marks the city's more expensive Italian addresses.
-That positioning places it in a different competitive conversation from the three-Michelin-star rooms that anchor London's leading dining tier , venues like CORE by Clare Smyth, Restaurant Gordon Ramsay, and Sketch, The Lecture Room and Library.
+That positioning places it in a different competitive conversation from the three-Michelin-star rooms that anchor London's leading dining tier, venues like CORE by Clare Smyth, Restaurant Gordon Ramsay, and Sketch, The Lecture Room and Library.
 Assaggi is not in that bracket and does not appear to want to be.
-Its peer set is the smaller, neighbourhood-anchored Italian room, a format that London has historically supported well but which has thinned out as rents and operating costs have pushed many such places out of existence.
+Its comparable set is the smaller, neighbourhood-anchored Italian room, a format that London has historically supported well but which has thinned out as rents and operating costs have pushed many such places out of existence.

 The longevity matters here.
-In a city where restaurant cycles move quickly and neighbourhood Italian rooms at the mid-to-upper price tier have struggled to hold their footing, an address that has remained in place and in character for as long as Assaggi has carries a form of institutional credibility that is difficult to manufacture.
+In a city where restaurant cycles move quickly and neighbourhood Italian rooms at the mid-to-upper price tier have struggled to hold their footing, an address that has remained in place and in character for as long as Assaggi has carries a form of credibility that is difficult to manufacture.
 The Ledbury, nearby on Ledbury Road, occupies the formal end of the Notting Hill dining spectrum with four Michelin stars.
 Assaggi operates several registers below that in terms of formality, and that gap is part of its utility for the neighbourhood.

 What the Format Signals

-For comparison, the kind of formal European dining that has shaped London's Michelin-decorated tier , Dinner by Heston Blumenthal at the Mandarin Oriental, for instance , operates with hotel infrastructure, large teams, and a visitor audience that supplements the local base.
+For comparison, the kind of formal European dining that has shaped London's Michelin-decorated tier, Dinner by Heston Blumenthal at the Mandarin Oriental, for instance, operates with hotel infrastructure, large teams, and a visitor audience that supplements the local base.
 Assaggi operates without those supports, which is a harder commercial position but one that tends to produce more consistent cooking for regular guests.

 Italian Cooking and the Question of Authenticity